sherylxuu/sherylxuu.github.io/_pages/about.md

 # 👋 About Me
-Hi, I'm Sheryl Xu, a Master of Science candidate in **Integrated Marketing Communications at Northwestern University**,and I hold a Bachelor’s in Film and Media Studies from Washington University in St. Louis.
+Hi, I'm Sheryl Xu.
+I hold a Master of Science degree in Integrated Marketing Communications from Northwestern University, and a Bachelor’s in Film and Media Studies from Washington University in St. Louis.

-I'm a **Data Analytics and Marketing Science** professional with 1+ year of hands-on experience in SQL, Python, R, Tableau, and Excel for large-scale data analysis.
-Skilled in marketing mix modeling, segmentation, predictive forecasting, and A/B testing.
-Proven ability in translating data into strategic insights—identifying key audience segments, analyzing sales performance, and optimizing content and media strategies.
-Passionate about transforming complex data into actionable recommendations that drive brand growth and scalable decision-making.
+I'm a **Digital Marketing and Data Science** professional with hands-on experience in paid media, affiliate marketing, and MarTech.
+I'm proficient in SQL, Excel, R, and Tableaufor large-scale data analysis.
+I'm passionate about transforming complex data into actionable insights recommendations that drive brand growth and scalable decision-making.

 ## Education
-- M.S. in Integrated Marketing Communications, Northwestern University, Dec 2025 (Expected)
+- M.S. in Integrated Marketing Communications, Northwestern University, Dec 2025
 - B.A. in Film and Media Studies, Minor in Computer Science, Washington University in St.Louis, May 2024

 ## Career Interests